Unified Robust Estimation: Comments and additional applications

 \subsection{Robust SVM regression}

 The Boston housing data include 506 housing values and 14 predictors in suburbs of Boston \citep{lichman2013uci}.
 We compute $\epsilon$-insensitive-induced CC-estimators, i.e., robust SVM regression, to predict the housing prices.
 We use 10-fold cross validation as in the previous example.
 To study robustness of algorithms, 10\% of housing values are randomly multiplied by 10 in the training and tuning data.
-In the contaminated tuning data, we use 90\% trimmed RMSE to determine optimal hyper-parameters of the Gaussian kernel SVM regression, while RMSE is used in the clean data.
-The results are summarized in Table~\ref{tab:svmex2}.
+The optimal hyper-parameters of the Gaussian kernel minimise the RMSE in the tuning data without outliers.
+In the contaminated data, these parameters are based on 90\% trimmed RMSE.
+The results are summarised in Table~\ref{tab:svmex2}.
 The RMSEs are comparable in clean data while the CC-estimators are much robust than the SVM regression with contaminated data.
-The number of SVs are similar in the clean data, while six out of eight CC-estimators have the same or smaller SVs.
+The number of SVs are similar in the clean data, while seven out of eight CC-estimators have smaller SVs with contaminated data.